What can cause a leak in the bathroom?

 - Hairline Crack Leak in Bath – from damage or wear & tear

 - Other causes – not directly related to a leak (more on that later)

 The thing that varies with each different bath is how they are fitted, placed (in a corner, against a wall, freestanding etc) including fixtures and fittings around them – for example tiling, bath panels etc. Bathtubs are something that feature in our list of the top five things that, if they break, leak water in your property.
 As you can see from the list above, there are several parts to that.

 In some instances, bath panels are easily removable to access the area under and around the bath.
 This can provide a lot of useful information and readings to check for bathroom leaks.
-However, in some properties, this may not be easily accessible, which makes trace and access work trickier (not impossible though!).
+However, in some properties, this may not be easily accessible, which makes the trace and access process trickier (not impossible though!).
 Next on the list of bathroom leaks is…

 We have an interesting article you might find useful that looks at how much water do items use or hold, including things in your bathroom and other items from around the house.

 One of the most common bathroom leaks that we see are shower leaks.
 This is, in part, because when you compare to baths for example.
 Showers are often less contained, involve more movement / knocks etc and water splashes around much more.
 That said, when looking at what causes shower leaks, there are certainly similarities with baths also.
 Clearly showers can be fed from either a direct hot water source or they can be fed by cold water to an electric shower too.